kwpid/LimitedEmpire/replit.md

 - Added empty state indicators (Ban icon) for showcase slots without items
 - Limited players "all" tab to show 10 players for optimization (unlimited when searching)
 - Added professional footer with Roblox fair use disclaimer, locked to bottom of page
-- Expanded navigation to 6 tabs (added Leaderboard between Players and Index)
+- Navigation has 6 tabs: Roll, Inventory, Players, Leaderboard, Index, and Settings

 **Admin Features:**
 - Fixed admin account appearing in item owners list - admin users are now filtered out from the owners display